Legal Ethics

 No

 Legal ethics may be one of the only subjects in law school that every lawyer will encounter in practice.
-This course invites students to deeply engage, both conceptually and practically, with foundational principles of legal ethics, as well as a lawyer’s duties and responsibilities to clients, the profession, and the wider community.
-We will discuss how we solve complicated problems that present themselves frequently (and often unexpectedly) in countless ways over the course of our professional lives.
-We will explore current practical dilemmas in different practice areas, along with international comparisons.
+This course invites students to deeply engage, both conceptually and practically, not only with foundational principles of legal ethics, but also with lawyers’ duties and responsibilities to clients, to the profession, and to the wider community.
+We will discuss and evaluate the tools lawyers may (or may not) have in approaching complicated legal ethical problems that present themselves, often unexpectedly, in a lawyer’s professional life.
+We will explore current practical dilemmas in selected practice areas.
 We will also explore the influences of the adversary system on the pursuit of justice.
+(Please note that cameras are required to be on during class time in this remotely delivered course.)